Japan opens up Apple- and Google-led phone apps to competition - ExBulletin

 Japan opens up Apple- and Google-led phone apps to competition

-TOKYO, June 17 (Reuters) – Japan wants Apple (AAPL.O) and Google to dominate by banning major app store operators from forcing software developers to use their own payment systems.
-It plans to stimulate the competition for smartphone app payments. the panel said.
+TOKYO: Japan plans to spur competition in smartphone app payments dominated by Apple and Google by banning major app store operators from forcing software developers to use their payment systems, the government says.
+Commission announced.

 The commission’s final report released on Friday said major smartphone operating system (OS) suppliers should be obligated to provide users with alternative, secure ways to obtain apps outside of their own app stores.
 He also said.

-Apple’s “iOS” and Alphabet’s (GOOGL.O) Google’s “Android” divide Japan’s mobile operating system market in half.
+Apple’s iOS and Alphabet’s Google’s Android divided the Japanese mobile OS market into two.

 The report said the necessary legislative measures would be considered next, while the Asahi Shimbun on Saturday said the government aims to submit relevant bills to parliament as early as next year.